-▶ 4a Maintain control against damaging and intrusive development
+▶ 4a Guard against damaging and intrusive development

-Consultation revealed concern about a variety of types of development in the Cairngorms, some related to tourism but many only indirectly or not at all, that have spoilt or are threatening the special qualities of the Park.
+Consultation revealed concern about a variety of types of development in the Cairngorms, some related to tourism but many only indirectly or not at all, that have spoilt or are threatening the special qualities of the Park and so could adversely affect the area's appeal to visitors.
 These include housing developments, roadways and tracks in the mountains, windfarms, powerlines and various other developments.
-Careful assessment and strict powers of control over potentially intrusive development should be maintained.